-As reflected in the condensed consolidated financial statements, the Company had \$612,000 in cash on its balance sheet at March 31, 2019.
-The Company had negative working capital of \$1.1 million and an accumulated deficit \$49.2 million.
-Additionally, the Company had a net income in the amount of \$2.4 million and cash provided by operating activities of \$68,000 for the three months ended March 31, 2019, respectively.
+As reflected in the condensed consolidated financial statements, the Company had approximately \$999,000 in cash on its balance sheet at September 30, 2019.
+The Company had working capital of \$381,000 and an accumulated deficit \$52.9 million.
+Additionally, the Company had a net loss in the amount of \$1.3 million and cash used by operating activities of \$1.3 million for the nine months ended September 30, 2019, respectively.

-The accompanying condensed consolidated financial statements as of March 31, 2019 have been prepared assuming the Company will continue as a going concern.
+The accompanying condensed consolidated financial statements as of September 30, 2019 have been prepared assuming the Company will continue as a going concern.
 During 2018, the Company restructured convertible notes totaling \$560,000 into new loans that mature in 2023.
 In February 2019, the Company completed the restructuring of its unsecured and secured debt obligations held its largest promissory noteholder, extending the maturity dates of these debts and the remaining convertible notes until 2022 and eliminating quarterly principal payment requirements.
-Based on the extended maturities the Company negotiated with its note holders, historical sales and gross margin trends with its current customers under contract and the incremental sales and going concern has been mitigated.
-The Company believes it will have sufficient working capital to fund operations for at least the next twelve months from the date of issuance of these condensed consolidated financial statements.
+From June 2019 through October 2019, the Company sold \$2,600,000 of new convertible notes which mature in 2024.
+Based on the extended maturities the Company negotiated with its note holders, historical sales and gross margin trends with its current customers under contract and the incremental sales and gross margin from the newly announced customer contracts, management believes substantial doubt regarding the Company's ability to continue as a going concern has been mitigated.
+The Company believes it will have sufficient working capital to fund operations for at least the next twelve months from the date of issuance of these financial statements.